 in studio only

-*Colour boost treatments do not include a 6/8 week touch up.
-If you require further adjustments after a colour boost this will be charged at £50 per session.
+*Colour boost treatments do not require a 6/8 week touch up.
+If you feel any further adjustment is needed within 6 months of the treatment, the cost of this is £75.00 per session.

 Aftercare kit is included with every treatment

 Book your consultation